watterott/RPi-Display/README.md

 Further infos can be found [here](https://github.com/notro/fbtft-spindle/wiki/FBTFT-image#backlight).
 * backlight off: ```echo 1 | sudo tee /sys/class/backlight/*/bl_power```
 * backlight on:  ```echo 0 | sudo tee /sys/class/backlight/*/bl_power```

+### Where can I find the schematics of the RPi-Display?
+The schematics and layout files can be found [here](https://github.com/watterott/RPi-Display/tree/master/pcb).
+The .brd and .sch files are in the [CadSoft Eagle 6](www.cadsoft.de/download-eagle/) format.

 ### What is the optional switch on the RPi-Display for Raspberry Pi Model A and B?